BlueM/XMLTransformer/README.markdown

 Installation
 ------------
-The preferred way to install this library is through Composer.
-For this, add `"bluem/xmltransformer": "dev-master"` to the requirements in your `composer.json` file.
-(Of course, you can specify a version or a range of versions instead of “dev-master”.)
+The preferred way to install this library is through [Composer](https://getcomposer.org).
+For this, add `"bluem/xmltransformer": "1.*"` to the requirements in your `composer.json` file.
+As Validation uses [semantic versioning](http://semver.org), when specifying only the major version, you will get fixes and feature additions, but not changes which break the API.

-Alternatively, you can clone the repository using git.
+Alternatively, you can clone the repository using git or download an [archived release](https://github.com/BlueM/XMLTransformer/releases).

 How to use it